triton-inference-server/server/docs/protocol/extension_model_repository.md

 model-repository extension allows a client to query and control the one or more model repositories being served by Triton.
-Because this extension is supported, Triton reports “model_repository” in the extensions field of its Server Metadata.
+Because this extension is supported, Triton reports “model_repository” in the extensions field of the Server Metadata.
+This extension has an optional component, described below, that allows the unload API to specify the "unload_dependents" parameter.
+Versions of Triton that support this optional component will also report "model_repository(unload_dependents)" in the extensions field of the Server Metadata.

 ## HTTP/REST